stephanievetter/EmailNotification-Plugin/README.md

 When running the plugin in FlowJo client, a Settings window appears that allows the user to modify the plugin settings.
 The plugin settings are saved in a preference file in the FlowJo 10 prefs folder.
 Currently, the plugin doesn't run on FlowJo Server but future development would include adding headless functionality.

 #Dependencies
-FlowJo Version 10.1.7 is required to run the Email Notification plugin.
+FlowJo Version 10.1.7 is required to run the Email Notification plugin.<BR>
 JavaMail API release 1.5.5. may be downloaded from https://java.net/projects/javamail/pages/Home.

 #Installation Instructions